blcklarper/blcklarper/README.md

 # yo im blck
-im a new dev, currently learning C
+im a new dev, currently learning rust
 ## my socials :
 @lasciato or @sui_dal on discord